 - Property is entered on multiple websites including the Centris system, the broker’s company websites (national and international), or the broker’s personal website if there have one, and some local online community media, such as WestmountMag.ca.

 - The broker will email their client and broker base one or more times per month.

 - Flyers will be distributed to the local area.

 - Ads are placed in the local papers two or more times per month.

-- Open houses will take place to invite the public in to see the property.
+- Virtual tours will be available to invite the public in to see the property.

 Once per month, the broker will provide a report indicating how many calls, visits and offers have taken place.
 The report will include how many ads were placed and where.

 ‘Know that the most difficult part of selling a property is not the marketing but rather getting from accepted offer to signing.’

 The broker should qualify buyers if possible by asking for a letter of pre-approval or proof of cash to be accompanied by an offer.
 Once an offer is received, the broker will review the conditions and deadlines and discuss with you whether to accept, refuse or counter the offer.